EvanGee/CCSDS_FileDeliveryProtocol/README.md

 Below are the meanings of the fields for the MIB

-cfdp_id
+- cfdp_id
     This is the unique identifier of a peer on the network.
 We can start it at 1 and increment it from there.
 This is an unsigned integer (32 bit) value;

-UT_address
+- UT_address
     This is an Underlying Transmission address.
 For example, in an IP stack, this would be an IP4 Ip address.
 This value is a decimal represenstation of an IP address.
 This particular one is 127.0.0.1.

-UT_port
+- UT_port
     This os an Underlying Transmission port.
 For example, in an IP stack, this would be a 16 bit value -- like port 8080.
 Combinded with the UT_address, together they form a complete UT address.
 The one above would be equal to 127.0.0.1:1111.
 This is an unsigned integer (16 bit) value

-type_of_network
+- type_of_network
     This number represents what type of network the underlying UT address takes. currently, the only acceptable values are 0 and 1.
+    - 0: UDP
+    - 1: TCP
+    - 2: csp

-default_transmission_mode:
+- default_transmission_mode:
     not implmented

-MTU
+- MTU
     This number represents the 'maximum transmissable unit' -- this will also take the form of a buffer in the program.
 This value is the maximum size packet that the application will receive.